chaseruskin/legoHDL/ROADMAP.md

 - [ ] have some way of notifying user that a block is missing from installations when trying to export

-- [ ] allow renaming of block and/or library name?
+- [ ] add series of prompts to release command before actually doing anything

 - [ ] better commands/parsing? examples: --flag=value --market=open-market --git=url.git --open --soft 	--label="PINS=*.pins" --recursive